Climate change, food insecurity, dietary health, community development: Food is always a big part of the story

 WRITING

 Mark’s essays and opinion pieces have appeared in the Boston Globe, Washington Post, The Nation, In These Times, Sierra Magazine, Orion Magazine, Successful Farming, Yes!
 Magazine, and numerous organizational and professional journals.
-He posts regularly to the blog on this website and is a contributor to www.civileats.org.
+He posts regularly to the blog on this website.

 Putting 50 years of community food system experience, activism, and policy advocacy to work for North America’s communities.